 The best part?
 You can use both sides!
 One for the first day of school and one for the last day of school!!!
 It’s handy for me because I have two kids in school now…it saves the other wood planks for other projects!

-What you’ll need to create these Last Day of School Hand Lettered Chalkboard Signs:
+What You’ll Need to create these First Day of School Signs:

 - Cricut Explore Air™ 2 machine and did you know it now comes in GOLD??